Teembokeem/WDI_work/work/w07/d03/instructor/mongodb-intro.md

 <br><br><br>

+The embedded data objects, like we see above, are often referred to as _subdocuments_.
+When we start working with Mongoose, these subdocuments may even have their own `_id`s.

 If the embedded data's growth is _unbound_, MongoDB's maximum document size of 16 megabytes could be exceeded.
 However, that's a pretty big document, assuming you're not trying to store binary file data in there.

 The above approach of embedding "contact" data provides a great deal of flexibility in what types and how many contacts a person may have.